romryzh/test/README.md

 4. Install simple Python application which would serve "Hello World!" via FCGI.
 5. Make sure all your changes are persistent after reboot.

-## Network configuration on target machine:
+## Network configuration on the target machine:

 ```
 rry@test:~$ cat /etc/netplan/50-cloud-init.yaml